zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Review the warning message and see if you are able to check why the Tomcat unable to start and exited from Tomcat process.
+  Review the message and if app server service is interrupted, send it and your log to support for troubleshooting.